Pancreas: Microanatomy

 This image shows a pancreatic islet when pancreatic tissue is stained and viewed under a microscope.
 Parts of the digestive ("exocrine") pancreas can be seen around the islet, more darkly.
 These contain hazy dark purple granules of inactive digestive enzymes (zymogens).

-An image using fluorescent antibodies to show the location of different cell types in the pancreatic islet.
-Antibodies against glucagon, secreted by alpha cells, show their peripheral position.
-Antibodies against insulin, secreted by beta cells, show the more widespread and central position that these cells tend to have.
+An image using immunohistochemistry to show the location of different cell types in the pancreatic islet.
+Antibodies against glucagon (red-brown), secreted by alpha cells, show their peripheral position.
+Antibodies against insulin (blue), secreted by beta cells, show the more widespread and central position that these cells tend to have.

 The pancreas contains tissues with both an endocrine and exocrine role.
 This division is visible when the pancreas is viewed under a microscope.

 The majority of pancreatic tissue has a digestive role.
-The cells with this role form clusters (acini) around small ducts, and are arranged in lobes that have thin fibrous walls.
-The cells of each acinus secrete inactive digestive enzymes called zymogens into the small intercalated ducts which they surround.
-In each acinus, the cells are pyramid-shaped and situated around the intercalated ducts, with the nuclei resting on the basement membrane, a large endoplasmic reticulum, and a number of zymogen granules visible within the cytoplasm.
+The cells with this role form clusters (acini) around small ducts and are arranged in lobes that have thin fibrous walls.
+The cells of each acinus (called acinar cells) secrete inactive digestive enzymes called zymogens into the small intercalated ducts which they surround.
+In each acinus, the cells are pyramid-shaped and situated around the intercalated ducts, with the nuclei resting on the basement membrane, a large endoplasmic reticulum, and some zymogen granules visible within the cytoplasm.
 The intercalated ducts drain into larger intralobular ducts within the lobule, and finally interlobular ducts.
 The ducts are lined by a single layer of column-shaped cells.
 There is more than one layer of cells as the diameter of the ducts increases.

 The tissues with an endocrine role within the pancreas exist as clusters of cells called pancreatic islets (also called islets of Langerhans) that are distributed throughout the pancreas.
 Pancreatic islets contain alpha cells, beta cells, and delta cells, each of which releases a different hormone.
 These cells have characteristic positions, with alpha cells (secreting glucagon) tending to be situated around the periphery of the islet, and beta cells (secreting insulin) more numerous and found throughout the islet.
 Enterochromaffin cells are also scattered throughout the islets.
 Islets are composed of up to 3,000 secretory cells, and contain several small arterioles to receive blood, and venules that allow the hormones secreted by the cells to enter the systemic circulation.